metamn/react/content/blog/on-design-sytems/index.md

 Often times **Storybook** complements missing unit tests and mocks integration tests with visual tests.

 Storybook mocks also documentation.

 [Bold](https://bold.bridge.ufsc.br/en/) alone managed to come up with a good-looking Storybook for their API docs.
-The rest uses Storybook to complement their documentation suite which results in scattered user experience.
+The rest uses Storybook to complement their documentation suite which results in scattered user experience&mdash;two separate apps with different look-and-feel.

-The big players, again, managed to come up with an **in-house, integrated documentation** tool reaching UX excellence.
+The big players&mdash;again&mdash;managed to come up with an **in-house, integrated documentation** tool reaching UX excellence.

-What's missing from the majority of solutions is **generated documentation (JSDoc)**.
-Manual documentation&mdash;no matter what&mdash;breaks from the source code's reality.
+What's missing from the majority of solutions is **generated documentation (JSDoc)**. , hand-written documentation&mdash;no matter what&mdash;breaks from the source code's reality.

 ### Usability